kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 we assume that the total vehicle mass can be substituted for the chassis mass.
 This means that:

-* The suspended mass centre of gravity is in the same position to the vehicle centre of gravity
+* The suspended mass centre of gravity is in the same position as the vehicle centre of gravity
 * The unsprung mass is negligible in comparison to the suspended mass
 * The tire vertical stiffness is negligible